aminmarashi/blog-old/_posts/hacking-with-ssh-one-liners.md

 sys	0m0.715s
 ```

-We have a large file in our local machine now:
+We have the large file in our local machine in no time :tada: :

 ```bash{outputLines: 2}
 du -sh /var/tmp/large